 Although It will be necessary for all classes to begin the semester online, we are poised to move quickly to hybrid format.
 As soon as it is safe to do so, we anticipate a number of courses will be making such a change.
 Given SFTS' small population, large (outdoor and indoor) spaces and the nature of its student housing (separate units as opposed to dormitory style residence halls) we are a bit more nimble than some other Institutions when It comes to adjusting back to residential programs in a safe manner.
-Meanwhile, no matter the modality in which they are teaching—online, in-person, or hybrid—SFTS professors y are working hard to offer an engaging and personalized education.
+Meanwhile, no matter the modality in which they are teaching—online, in-person, or hybrid—SFTS professors are working hard to offer an engaging and personalized education.
 Faculty members remain committed to developing meaningful connections within and outside of classes.

-In contrast to the spring semester, faculty have had time to plan and to adapt their teaching to approaches tailored to a virtual format.
-Throughout the summer, faculty have researched and participated in workshops on the best practices for online teaching and learning.
+Since March 2020, faculty have researched and participated in numerous workshops on the best practices for online teaching and learning.
 We have steadily built up skills and resources to strengthen the online teaching and learning experience.
 Also, the University has had the opportunity to invest in enhanced technology to help ensure students have a high-quality experience.
 This includes upgrading on-campus classrooms such as Scott 101 and Geneva 100 that faculty can use to provide instruction using fast, stable internet connections, as well as ensuring technology assistants are available to help if connection or software difficulties arise.

 If you are a student who has unmet needs related to the technology required to support virtual learning, please reach out to firstname.lastname@example.org.
 Options include short-term loans of laptops and portable “hot-spot” wi-fi devices.